contactlab/contacthub-sdk-dotnet/README.md

 ```

 You can get the customer through external ID also using GetCustomers().
-If the external id is unique in theory should always return a single result.
+If the external id is unique, in theory should always return a single result.
 Sample: get customer by external ID
 ```cs
 bool isValid = currentNode.GetCustomers(ref pagedCustomers, 10, extID, null, null);